 Are Dental Savings Plans Worth It?

 For most people without employer dental coverage: yes.
-The average family saves $200–400/year net of the membership fee.
-A single crown procedure ($1,000–1,800 without a plan) typically saves $300–700 — more than enough to justify the annual cost.
-The plan only doesn't pay off if you rarely go to the dentist and your dentist doesn't participate in the network.
+A family spending about $800/year on routine care saves roughly $200–400 gross, or $50–250 net after the $149 membership fee.
+One crown procedure ($1,000–1,800 retail) saves $300–700 alone.
+The plan only doesn't pay off if you rarely visit the dentist or your dentist isn't in-network.

 We Ran the Numbers on 6 Common Procedures